Divine Beauty of Landscapes: California on Canvas

 The beautiful state of California is home to some of the most geographically diverse topography.
 This makes for the most breath-taking vistas.
 It has immaculate beaches of the coastline and pristine lakes.
 Sprawling deserts, and mountain ranges lie scattered throughout the state.
 There is a place for every kind of nature lover in California.
 The divine beauty of the landscape has inspired numerous works of art.
-Albert Bierstadt, Guy Rose, and William Keith are three of the many notable artists responsible for sharing California’s beauty through their artworks.
+Albert Bierstadt, Guy Rose, and William Keith are three of the many notable artists responsible for sharing the California landscapes through their artworks.

 Scottish-born artist, William Keith immigrated to the United States as a child.
 He spent his teenage years in the boroughs of New York.
 Later, in 1859 he moved to San Francisco to pursue a career as an engraver.
 However, although he began drawing early on, his introduction to watercolors was the result of the influence of his first wife, Elizabeth Emerson.